Learn how to make a quilt sleeve that you can secure with pins or hand stitching. Great for quilt shows or hanging in your own home.

 You’ll be making some adjustments along the way as you line up the tube and making sure the crease line is along the edge.

 Continue pinning or stitching until you are at the end of the tube.
+You want to make sure that if you stitch this down, you are only catching the backing fabric and not the top.

 10- Repeat this same process with the other side of the tub.
 You’ll need to make sure that you pull just a little bit on the edge –the seam along the bottom sometimes puckers or takes in more fabric than it needs.
 Pulling just a little bit and adjusting the crease along the edge again will make your quilt hang straight.